sapa3451/4448Team20/README.md

 Vanessa Reyes <br />
 Priscila Trevino: I am a 4th year student majoring in computer science and minoring in Applied Math. <br />
 Salvatore Pacifico <br />
+**To get our project running, please refer to the appendix of our final report to see the instructions for installation. **